robotix/2020.robotix.in/_events/bricks.markdown

 #### Event Rules

 * The robot can have any suitable buttonless mechanism for control.
-It can be wired or wireless, some methods may be using accelerometer, joystick, mobile apps, etc. All the actuations or movement of the bot apart from traversal should also be done with a buttonless mechanism.
+It can be wired or wireless, some methods may be using accelerometer, joystick, mobile apps, touchpad, etc. All the actuations or movement of the bot apart from traversal should also be done with a buttonless mechanism.

 * In the second round the robot has to interpret data transmitted wirelessly.